 Although we had a tough time narrowing it down, SoGlos’s greedy journalists have handpicked 16 of the county’s finest artisan food producers to whet your appetite…

-Hetty’s famous, Insta-worthy brownies really do taste as delicious as they look!
-Made by hand from her dedicated brownie bakery in Gloucester, Hetty and her team bake in small batches, using seasonal ingredients from local suppliers.
+Hetty’s famous, Insta-worthy brownies really do taste as delicious as they look, so it's no surprise the business was crowned SGGLA Food/Drink Producer of the Year in 2022.
+Made by hand from its dedicated brownie bakery in Gloucester, the Hetty's Kitchen team bake in small batches, using seasonal ingredients from local suppliers.
 Grab a lucky dip box if you can’t decide on just one flavour.

 Another wonderful Gloucester foodie success story, Tubby Tom’s handmade barbecue sauces, seasonings and rubs are now sold in more than 85 outlets, including Harvey Nichols — and are even exported to Latvia, France and the Netherlands.
 Watch out for the Ultra Hot Reaper and sauce!